cedev-1/Random_Movies_Jellyfin/README.md

 VITE_JELLYFIN_API_KEY=your-api-key
 ```

-    VITE_JELLYFIN_API_URL: The base URL of your Jellyfin server (e.g., http://localhost:8096).
-    VITE_JELLYFIN_API_KEY: Your Jellyfin API key for authentication.

 4. Build and Run the App Using Docker

 Run the following command to build the Docker image and start the application: